-Labour MP Margret Moran is facing investigation for allegedly using Commons stationary in a dispute with neighbours in Spain, reports a recent article in the Daily Telegraph.
+Labour MP Margaret Moran is facing investigation for allegedly using HoC stationary in a dispute with neighbours in Spain, reports a recent article in the Daily Telegraph.
 Moran is one of many MPs under fire for fiddling expenses in the UK.

-Moran also caused controversy when she used her parliamentary office expenses to pay a legal bill after the dispute with her neighbours in Carataunas, in the Alpujarran mountains of Andalucia, Southern Spain.
+Moran also caused controversy when she used her parliamentary office expenses to pay a legal bill after the dispute with her neighbours in Carataunas, in the Alpujarras mountains of Andalusia, Southern Spain.

 Moran, who shares the property with her brother, was taken to court by angry neighbours after blocking a public path that went over her property.

 Blocking the path infuriated some of her neighbours, who were forced to find alternative routes to their homes.
 Moran is allegedly to have used House of Commons headed paper to post a note justifying her action, a claim she vehemently denies.

 Police had to intervene to prevent the dispute with her neighbours getting out of hand, reveals a recent article in the Spanish daily ABC.
 The argument was finally settled in court in the local town of Orgiva.

 The court ordered Moran to restore the path and desist from blocking the public right of way again.

 Moran has made some enemies amongst the local population on account of her arrogance, rudeness and stubbornness, claims the article in ABC.
 “She’s a bad person” one local resident told ABC.
 Moran reportedly hardly ever visits and never mixes with the locals when she does.